MARK HOPKINS WARD (1884-1952)

 Personnel record for Mark H. Ward, an employee of the American Board.

-During his time in Asia Minor, Ward witnessed the deportation of Greeks by the Kemalist Turks.
+During his time in Asia Minor, Ward witnessed the deportation of Greeks by the Kemalist Nationalists.
 The Turks expelled him and other relief workers for keeping notes on the deportations.
 In June 1922, just after his expulsion, Ward went to the British Foreign Office in London to report on what he witnessed in Asia Minor.3 He then traveled to Washington to report on his experiences and called for an independent commission of inquiry on the extermination of Christians in Asia Minor.

 Upon his return, he helped raise funds for the Near East Relief.
 After leaving work abroad he served as medical secretary for the ABCFM until he died in 1952.